escfrpls/drochiczynpoleski/drgpls/content/post/Liachowicze_church.en.md

 ---
-title: "Church in Liachowiczy"
+title: "Church in Liachowicze"
 date: "2024-09-30"
 tags:
-  - "Liachowiczy"
+  - "Liachowicze"
 ---

-Unfortunately, the exact date of construction of the church in Liachowiczy has not been found yet.
+Unfortunately, the exact date of construction of the church in Liachowicze has not been found yet.
 Approximately old wooden church was built at the end of the XVIII century.

 You can read about it in “In the list of Christian Catholic settlements in 1726”